Secret Weapon: How LAPD Uses Design to Improve Community Relations

 VQ: What were the major takeaways from that?

 LC: We did a ride-along to understand the process and what they need when they get back to their facility.
-Most important was to jump in the deep end for the LAPD metro facility.
+Most important was to jump in the deep end for the LAPD Metro facility.
 Much of their day-to-day is being deployed throughout the city.
-They are backups to the community stations.
-However, if there are large emergency events, a big earthquake, a riot, whatever it may be, they have what they’ll call “all-hand events,” where they need to come together.
+The officers serve as backups to the community stations.
+However, if there are large emergency events, a big earthquake, a riot, whatever it may be, they have what they’ll call “all-hand events,” where they need to come together for join task force deployment.
 You couldn’t budget for a facility that would accommodate 1000 officers once a year or so, so we needed to understand how much time people were spending where, in order to make sure that the space was flexible enough to accommodate those larger groups.
 That’s both a budgetary concern as well as an environmental concern.
 It needs to function, it needs to be efficient, that of course is a huge driver in these projects, but you can’t invest public resources in something when you can do it in another way.

 So that the ride-along we went on was for one of these larger events, and we basically tracked how they interacted with the facility that they were in and how that could be done better.